-If you do wish to go ahead with selling assets, it’s important to be very wary.
+If you do wish to go ahead and sell company assets, it’s important to be very wary.
 Sometimes directors overlook certain assets or even forget to disclose assets.
 The Insolvency Act 1986 gives liquidators the powers to investigate into company affairs and get the maximum repayment for creditors.
-If it is felt that assets have been sold or transferred at under value, and consequently to the disadvantage of creditors, application can be made to the Courts to void (ie overturn or reverse) the transaction.
+If it is felt that assets have been sold or transferred at undervalue, and consequently to the disadvantage of creditors, application can be made to the Courts to void (i.e. overturn or reverse) the transaction.

 If you are unsure about the best way to proceed, get in touch with Wilson Field today and talk to one of our experienced, impartial advisors on the best way to move forward.